 Enhance your verification process and take advantage of secure authentication for your customers.

-Many of our customers are enjoying the benefits of Azure AD B2C authentication (‘B2C’) for their public-facing websites.
+Many of our clients are enjoying the benefits of Azure AD B2C authentication (‘B2C’) for their public-facing websites.
 It offers a secure, robust ecosystem for customised single sign-on flows (also called policies or user journeys) across websites based on any technology, and brings many out-of-the box features to the table, such as social login and MFA.

 But if you’re using B2C, are you missing a trick by using out-of-the-box user flows?

 Picture a typical sign-up journey for a new user who has an existing relationship with your organisation.
 For example:

 All of these cases require your website to associate the new user credentials with the existing user record in your back office – and to do this, you will need some sort of user verification.

 You could deploy the standard sign-up journey from Microsoft, and then do the user verification on your website(s).